-Once the page is published, you should include the image in the XML sitemap as well.
-This allows the images to get indexed properly and also boosts their ranking in Google image searches.
+Once the page is published, you should include the image in the XML sitemap.
+It allows the images to be indexed properly and boosts their ranking in Google image searches.
 There are no limitations on the number of images you can include in a sitemap for a page.
 You can also try out the online image sitemap generators available.

-There are many online image optimization tools available for free that reduce the size of the images drastically while some of them claim to retain the image quality.
-Simply look for the best free image optimization tools for image compression on Google and try out the options available.
+Many online image optimization tools available for free reduce the size of the images drastically, while some claim to retain the image quality.
+Look for the best free image optimization tools for image compression on Google and try out the options available.

-Being fluent in photo editing software like Photoshop helps and our team does not use or recommend these online tools.
-They are still a good option for people not well versed in photo editing software.
+Fluent in photo editing software like Photoshop help, and our team does not use or recommend these online tools.
+They are still a good option for people who need to be versed in photo editing software.

 Image optimization in WordPress is almost similar to that in any regular website.
-As the framework is much matured, it has a lot of inbuilt features to optimize images and use as per the size of the device.
+As the framework is much more mature, it has many inbuilt features to optimize images and use as per the device's size.
 Simple usage of a good caching plugin covers most of the image optimization work in WordPress.

-You can also include additional information like caption, title, geographic location in the sitemaps.
+You can also include additional information like caption, title, and geographic location in the sitemaps.

 Once the sitemap is created, provide the link inrobots.txt file as well.

-Image optimization on a website is like going the extra mile to ensure the users and the search engine are able to consume the image easily.
-This gets rewarded in form of improved ranking and traffic.
+Image optimization on a website is like going the extra mile to ensure the users and the search engine can consume the image easily.
+It gets rewarded in the form of improved ranking and traffic.

-If there is any point that I might have missed out, do share in a comment and I would be happy to edit the article.
+If there is any point I have missed, do share in a comment, and I would be happy to edit the article.

 Feel free to use images in our website by simply providing a source link to the page they are taken from.